vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   customers in the restaurant sitting together and waiting for their order; they had masksk on.
 I maintained distance of 12 feet or more from them at all times.

+## Monday April 13

+* 8:40 AM to about 10 AM: During this period, I was out buying groceries from Trader Joe's.
+I arrived at the store and got in the line somewhere between 8:50 AM and 8:55 AM.
+I got into the store a little after 9:15 AM.
+I checked out and paid by debit card at 9:31 AM.
+The clerk was a young black male with a beard.
+I walked back home (a little slowly because I had bought a lot and it was all in paper bags, because the store doesn't allow self-bagging any more).
+I got home around 9:55 AM.